Kirq

 - Secure Key Storage (HSM)

-- Open: whether you’re a large company, SME, startup, research institute or government agency, whether you’re a quantum expert or a novice, whether you’re a local or international organization, the testbed can be your playground for experimenting with and validating quantum technologies applicable to telecommunications networks
+- Open: Whether you are from a large company, SME, startup, research institute or government agency, whether you are a quantum expert or a novice, or whether you are a local or international organization, the testbed can be your playground for experimenting with and validating quantum technologies applicable to telecommunications networks.

-- Scalable: quantum and classical systems are initially deployed on dedicated terrestrial fiber optic networks, but other media are envisaged such as free path links (satellite, point-to-point optical), integrations with 5G and 6G cellular networks, drones and possibly entanglement distribution (memory, quantum repeater)
+- Scalable: While quantum and classical systems have initially been deployed on dedicated terrestrial fibre-optic networks, other possible media include free path links (satellite, point-to-point optical), integrations with 5G and 6G cellular networks, drones and possibly entanglement distribution (memory, quantum repeater).

-- Adaptable: Kirq is intended to be versatile, multi-pole infrastructure, multi-node topology that can integrate “private” sites; various platforms (QKD, PQC, etc.) to adjust the testbed to your needs. ) to tailor the testbed to the specific needs of users and projects
+- Adaptable: Kirq is intended to provide versatile and multi-pole infrastructure with multi-node topology that can integrate “private” sites; various platforms (QKD, PQC, etc.) to tailor the testbed to the specific needs of users and projects.

-- Collaborative: Kirq encourages collaboration and networking between specialists, researchers, developers and testbed participants for the realization of projects.
+- Collaborative: Kirq encourages specialists, researchers, developers and testbed participants to collaborate and network for their projects.

 20